Who we are

 Ekkart Kaske has been Executive Director of the European Justice Forum since mid-2017.
 In this position, he is responsible for the operational and strategic development of the association.
 He focuses on topics such as collective redress, efficiency and effectiveness of dispute resolution, better regulation, digitalization, as well as ethical and open culture.

 During more than 12 years, Ekkart Kaske worked for global players (Allianz SE, Zurich Insurance Group) in Government Affairs and Public Policy activities.
 His tasks, among others, covered the set-up of the Representative Office in Berlin for Allianz and heading the Government & Industry Affairs department at Zurich Insurance Group, in Germany, with a co-lead period of EU activities.
-Building on his experience in strategic communications and on regulatory and reputational risk management, Ekkart Kaske then founded a consultancy specialized in corporate diplomacy in Berlin.
+Building on his experience in strategic communications and on regulatory and reputational risk management, Ekkart Kaske then founded a consultancy specialized in corporate diplomacy and organisational development in Berlin.

 Earlier in his career, he worked for nearly 10 years in the Operations area of financial services companies - including four in leading positions in China.
 He also gained further experience in Business Development at a Telematics start-up in Trieste, Italy.
 Ekkart Kaske studied Business Economics in Munich, Glasgow (UK) and Bayreuth.
 During his Executive MBA at Kellogg School of Management (Chicago/Evanston) in cooperation with WHU (Vallendar), he focused on Political Risk Management and Government Relations.